jenkinsci/job-dsl-plugin/docs/Migration.md

 Center due to [Security Vulnerabilities](https://jenkins.io/security/advisory/2017-04-10/).
 As a consequence the DSL support is [[deprecated|Deprecation-Policy]] and will be removed.

+### Active Choices Plugin

+The [Active Choices Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Active+Choices+Plugin) has been removed from the Update Center due to [Security Vulnerabilities](https://jenkins.io/security/advisory/2017-04-10/).
+As a consequence the DSL support is [[deprecated|Deprecation-Policy]] and will be removed.

 ## Migrating to 1.61

 ### Stash Notifier Plugin